deepin-community/fontforge/doc/sphinx/techref/cliargs.rst

 .. option:: -lang={py|ff}
             -lang {py|ff}

-   Specifies whether the script should be interpretted as a python script or a fontforge script.
+   Specifies whether the script should be interpreted as a python script or a fontforge script.

 .. option:: -version